buntekuh/authentication/README.md

-# README
+## README

-## This application is not about authentication, although authenticate is all it does.
+### This application is not about authentication, although authenticate is all it does.

-## This application demonstrates how I organize my code to keep it modular, clean and reusable.
+### It demonstrates how I organize my code to keep it modular, clean and reusable.

 ### Commands